ReEternity/ReEternity/README.md

 ### Hi there 👋

+I am an incoming freshmen at University of Massachusetts--Boston.

+On my free time, I'm working on fun side projects.
+Ask me about any of them!

 <!--
 **ReEternity/ReEternity** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.